Tighter Bounds on Directed Ramsey Number R(7): Future Work

 \section{Future Work}

-It may be possible to catalog all $TT_6$-free tournaments with more than about 20 vertices, either using the techniques from cataloging the 23-vertex tournaments, or by using CaDiCaL or another SAT solver, and adding clauses to block anything isomorphic to each solution found.
+It may be possible to catalog all $\mathit{TT}_6$-free tournaments with more than about 20 vertices, either using the techniques from cataloging the 23-vertex tournaments, or by using CaDiCaL or another SAT solver, and adding clauses to block anything isomorphic to each solution found.
 Note that while block sizes of $[7, 3, 7, 4]$ are impossible, reducing any of those sizes by 1 leads to a satisfiable problem, so we expect these cases to be significantly more difficult than the 23-vertex case.
 If we could create such a catalog, it could likely be used to further reduce the upper bound on $R(7)$.

 On the other hand, we believe the lower bound can be increased as well.
-From previous patterns of a unique largest Ramsey-good tournament (that happens to be regular) and the existence of multiple 33-vertex $TT_7$-free tournaments, we expect that there exists at least one 35-vertex $TT_7$-free tournament.
-We've tried to get CaDiCaL to find such a tournament by starting with 17-vertex neighborhoods, but there are many $TT_6$-free tournaments on 17 vertices, and it's difficult to guess which ones are likely to be neighborhoods in a hypothetical regular 35-vertex tournament free of $TT_7$.
-It is also possible that in attempting to reduce the upper bound, we may find a satisfiable configuration that extends to a 35-vertex (or larger $TT_7$-free tournament).
+From previous patterns of a unique largest Ramsey-good tournament (that happens to be regular) and the existence of multiple 33-vertex $\mathit{TT}_7$-free tournaments, we expect that there exists at least one 35-vertex $\mathit{TT}_7$-free tournament.
+We've tried to get CaDiCaL to find such a tournament by starting with 17-vertex neighborhoods, but there are many $\mathit{TT}_6$-free tournaments on 17 vertices\footnote{based on recent unpublished work by McKay, probably between about $10^{6}$ and $10^{10}$ - it's big enough that even generating a complete list of them would be hard}, and it's difficult to guess which ones are likely to be neighborhoods in a hypothetical regular 35-vertex tournament free of $\mathit{TT}_7$.
+Alternatively, we might increase the lower bound by incidentally finding such a 35-vertex (or larger) $\mathit{TT}_7$-free tournament while attempting to further reduce the upper bound.